 Jenkins is the most widely adopted solution for continuous delivery, thanks to its extensibility and a vibrant, active community.
 The Jenkins community offers more than 1,700 plugins that enable Jenkins to integrate with virtually any tool, including all of the best-of-breed solutions used throughout the continuous delivery process.
 Jenkins continues to grow as the dominant solution for software process automation, continuous integration and continuous delivery and, as of February 2018, there are more than 165,000 active installations and an estimated 1.65 million users around the world.

 Engineers from the CloudBees support and product teams regularly contribute code to the Jenkins project, are active in Jenkins chats and project meetings, and contribute to the Jenkins project mailing lists.
-Several of the key projects CloudBees has developed include Jenkins X, Jenkins Pipeline and Jenkins 2.
 Additionally, all fixes made by CloudBees in the open source code are contributed back to the project – which helps us all to enjoy an ever-higher quality Jenkins experience.

 In 2019, the Continuous Delivery Foundation (CDF) was launched operating under the umbrella of the Linux Foundation.
-CloudBees led the launch initiative, in collaboration with the Jenkins and Jenkins X communities, Google, the Linux Foundation, and more.
+CloudBees led the launch initiative, in collaboration with the Jenkins, Google, the Linux Foundation, and more.